Annual Nitrogen Oxides Figures

 Annual NOₓ Emissions Trends

-- ARP: Units in the ARP NOₓ program emitted 721 thousand tons of NOₓ emissions in 2020.
-Sources reduced emissions by 7.3 million tons from the projected level in 2000 without the ARP, over three times the program’s NOₓ emission reduction objective.
+- ARP: Units in the ARP NOₓ program emitted 1.0 million tons of NOₓ emissions in 2017.
+Sources reduced emissions by 7.1 million tons from the projected level in 2000 without ARP, over three times the program’s NOₓ emission reduction objective.

-- CSAPR and ARP: In 2020, the sixth year of operation of the CSAPR NOₓ annual program, sources in both the CSAPR NOₓ annual program and the ARP together emitted 737 thousand tons, a reduction of 5.7 million tons (89 percent reduction) from 1990 levels, 4.4 million tons (86 percent reduction) from 2000, and 2.9 million tons (80 percent reduction) from 2005 levels.
+- CSAPR and ARP: In 2017, the third year of operation of the CSAPR NOₓ annual program, sources in both the CSAPR NOₓ annual program and ARP together emitted 1.1 million tons, a reduction of 5.4 million tons (84 percent reduction) from 1990 levels, 4.1 million tons (79 percent reduction) from 2000, and 2.7 million tons (71 percent reduction) from 2005 levels.

 Annual NOₓ State-by-State Emissions

-- CSAPR and ARP: From 1990 to 2020, annual NOₓ emissions in the ARP and the CSAPR NOₓ program dropped in 47 states plus Washington, D.C. by a total of approximately 5.7 million tons.
-In contrast, annual emissions increased in one states (Idaho) by 331 tons from 1990 to 2020.
+- CSAPR and ARP: From 1990 to 2017, annual NOₓ emissions in ARP and the CSAPR NOₓ program dropped in 47 states plus Washington, D.C. by a total of approximately 5.4 million tons.
+In contrast, annual emissions increased in one state (Idaho) by 200 tons from 1990 to 2017.

-- CSAPR: 21 of 22 states had emissions below their CSAPR 2020 allowance budgets, collectively by 666 thousand tons.
-One state (Missouri) exceeded their 2020 state level budget by about two thousand tons.
+- CSAPR: Twenty-one states had emissions below their CSAPR 2017 allowance budgets, collectively by 480,000 tons.
+A single state (Missouri) exceeded its 2017 budget by 950 tons.

 Annual NOₓ Emission Rates

-- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units that emit less NOₓ emissions per unit of electricity than coal-fired units.
+- Emissions have decreased dramatically since 2005, due in large part to greater use of control technology, primarily on coal-fired units, and increased generation at natural gas-fired units that emit less NOₓ emissions than coal-fired units.

 Nitrogen oxides (NOₓ) are made up of a group of highly reactive gases that are emitted from power plants and motor vehicles, as well as other sources.
 NOₓ emissions contribute to the formation of ground-level ozone and fine particle pollution, which cause a variety of adverse health effects.